-You will want to prepare a balance sheet each year in order to know whether your business is increasing or decreasing in value.
+You will want to prepare a balance sheet each year to know whether your business is increasing or decreasing in value.

 Operating Accounts and Statements

 Operating accounts and statements tell you the financial results of day-to-day, month-to-month and year-to-year operations of your enterprise.
 Whereas the balance sheet tells you what your enterprise owes and what it owns on a certain date.
-The operating statement tells you how much profit or loss your enterprise has realized over a period of time.
+The operating statement tells you how much profit or loss your enterprise has realized over some time.

 The Operating Statement